ratbag98/op1tips/README.md

 ## Sketch sequencer as source of ideas

 Find 4 bars (or thereabouts) that you like from a fully arranged idea/song that you’ve got on OP tape.
 Sample the bars out in to drum sampler.
 Set every key’s playback option to ‘loop’.
 Open/activate Sketch sequencer. the ‘Marx’ picture works good for this (reluctant to delete it now…). close sequencer page and start messing with keys.
 Instant goldmine for random/insane loops.
-Used this technique and from one drumkit and the marx drawing on the sequencer I ended up with the bones of 5 new songs in 20 minutes…
+Used this technique and from one drum kit and the Marx drawing on the sequencer I ended up with the bones of 5 new songs in 20 minutes…

 ## Multimode filter